 The 2012 TMNT show started off generally humorous, but with hints of a darker story arc, though the humor and seriousness was a bit unbalanced at times.
 Episode 9 shows significant improvement in the show's writing style, finally fully introducing The Shredder and how dangerous he is to the Turtles, with most of the episodes afterwards as of current figuring out how to balance the humor and seriousness, and focus on the story arc rather than the Monster of the Week format a majority of the previous episodes had (said monsters becoming more of a Rogues Gallery, though this was likely planned from the start).

-Transformers: Beast Wars was very episodic, though still enjoyable, in its first season, but the first season finale and follow-up in the second season began an "Epic kick".
-By the third season the plot threads were woven much more tightly and characters gained depth.
+Transformers: Beast Wars was very episodic, though still enjoyable in its first season.
+Bread crumbs to larger story arcs about both Megatron's ultimate agenda for prehistoric Earth, Tarantulas' secret role as a third faction unto himself, and the nature of the aliens who designed the planet started to get laid midseason, starting with the mid-season two-parter "The Trigger."
+This lead to a slow build to an explosive first season finale.
+By Season 2, the series had hits is stride and become largely serialized. the plot threads were woven much more tightly and characters gained depth, which continued until the end of the series.
 It may not be incidental that the first season was also the longest (in fact as long as both of the other two together).

 Transformers Animated was fairly disliked early on for its exaggerated animation style, the episodes were merely decent but not spectacular.
 "Thrill of the Hunt" introduced some of Ratchet's backstory in the original Autobot/Decepticon war and the results were both shocking and mature.
 It also introduced a popular rivalry between Prowl (Ninja) and Lockdown (Pirate).

 "Megatron Rising" is also a possible point for Beard Growth, setting up the more sustained arcs of the second season.